 Written by Tim Chan

-I was diagnosed with Autistic Disorder at three years old, with severe developmental delays in cognition, social understanding and communication.
 I do not speak despite intensive intervention and speech therapy.
 I have learned to use Alternative and Augmentative Communication, with assisted typing to communicate, which I was taught at nine, as my preferred mode of ‘talking’.
 I have severe hypersensitivities, dyspraxia, information processing issues and very high levels of anxiety as well.

 My Autistic challenges have been part and parcel of life from earliest memories.
 Putting things into the big picture has always been problematic.
 I recall a time when I was becoming more mobile, towards the end of my first year.
 On this occasion, I had pulled myself up using the bars of my crib, and once upright, was puzzled as to where I was.
 From my standing position, my view of the room had changed and I thought I was in a different place to when I was sitting down.
 Likewise, I identified family members by visual appearance, smell, tone of voice, movement, etc., but with less familiar people, like relatives or friends, I was often confused when they came with different attire, as I couldn’t reconcile these deviations with how I saw them before.

 In hindsight, I realise that most of my childhood was spent in trying to make sense of my body, of the people around me and the rest of my world.
 My hypersensitivities, which made every incoming sensation overwhelming, meant that I was constantly trying to modulate things to a more comfortable level.
 From Day One, I was blocking out most of the input from the outside world.
 These issues translated into an incomplete picture to form a working map of my surroundings and zero language comprehension or understanding of what language was used for.